-&lt;sup>12 Front Office Includes Group Treasury and Corporate Banking Employees
+11 Front Office Includes Group Treasury and Corporate Banking Employees

-&lt;sup>13 For purposes of quantitative disclosures, 'Senior Management' in these tables refers to the SIDAC Executive Committee (voting members).
+12 For purposes of quantitative disclosures, 'Senior Management' in these tables refers to the SIDAC Executive Committee (voting members).
 For additional clarity, this is different than the definition of MRI employee used for the purpose of applying deferral rules (see section 13.1.7).

-&lt;sup>14 Includes base salary, pension, benefits and total allowances.
-Base salaries are reflected at a point in time (e.g. 31 October 2019 for full-year MRTs) for consistency with how variable pay awards are determined.
+13 Includes base salary, pension, benefits and total allowances.
+Base salaries are reflected at a point in time (e.g. 31 October 2020 for full-year MRTs) for consistency with how variable pay awards are determined.